 Where valuation models include the use of valuation inputs which are less observable or unobservable in the market, significant management judgment is used in establishing fair value.
-The valuations for Level 3 financial instruments, therefore, involve a greater degree of judgment than those valuations for Level 1 or Level 2 financial instruments.
+The valuations for Level 3 financial instruments, therefore, involve a greater degree of judgment than those valuations for Level 2 financial instruments.